You might not realize that repairing items can cut

 Consider the foldable reusable plastic crates (RPCs); 96% are repaired annually, showcasing the power of effective design and repairability.
 Yet, convenience and technical barriers still hinder consumer participation.

-By strengthening repair infrastructure, you not only reduce electronic waste but also contribute to sustainability efforts, extending product lifecycles and minimizing the need for new production.
+sustainability efforts, extending product lifecycles and minimizing the need for new production.

 Embracing this approach fosters a sense of community and shared responsibility.